agnar-nomad/agnar-inqool-interview/README.md

 The app is built with Vite and a template with React, TS, Tailwind and React Router.
 The aim is to implement a simple CRUD app to fetch, add and update users and animals in a list.

-To start the application in development mode, run:
+To start the application in development mode, in the root of the app:

+1. create a local `.env.local` file and within it add `VITE_INQOOL_ENDPOINT` and provide the API address
-`npm i && npm run dev`
+2. run the command `npm i && npm run dev`

 TODO: